NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 1/Zombie Warhorse.md

   - name: ""

   - name: "Slow"
-    desc: "  A zombie is permanently [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  A zombie is permanently [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Zombie) Rotting Aura|Rotting Aura]]"
     desc: " (aura,disease) 10 feet.
-The zombie riding horse emits an aura of rot and disease that causes wounds to fester and turn sour.\nAny living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage(DC 17 Fortitude check save) as its wounds fester."
+The zombie riding horse emits an aura of rot and disease that causes wounds to fester and turn sour.\n\nAny living creature that starts its turn within 10 feet of the zombie and is not at full Hit Points takes 1d6 damage(DC 17 Fortitude check save) as its wounds fester."

 attacks:
   - name: ""